 - Using Contacts (Address Book) in Google@UH Gmail

 - Getting Help for Google@UH Gmail

 To access Gmail, point your web browser to http://gmail.hawaii.edu.
 You will be prompted to enter your UH Username and Password.
 (To apply for a UH Username, visit this site: www.hawaii.edu/username.)

 If the UH Username and Password are entered successfully, you should now see the initial Google@UH Gmail screen.

-To end your email session, click on your email address in the upper right corner of the screen and select Sign out.
+To end your email session, click on your selected image (or your initial, if you have not setup an image) in the upper right corner of the screen and select Sign out.

 When you first login, a summary of the messages in your Inbox will be displayed.
 Your Inbox is a folder (a collection of email messages) where new mail is initially stored.
 If you see no messages, then your Inbox is empty.
 New messages will be bolded; read messages will be grayed out.